Jack Rodwell: Everton

 Ahead of the 2010–11 season, Rodwell said he would fight for his place in the first team following intense competition in the midfield positions.
 Rodwell scored, as well as setting up the club's third goal of the game, in a 5–1 win against Huddersfield Town in the third round of the League Cup.
 However, during a 1–0 loss against Aston Villa on 29 August 2010, he suffered an ankle injury that kept him out for three months.
-It wasn't until on 14 November 2010 when Rodwell returned from injury, coming on as a second-half substitute, in a 2–1 loss against Arsenal.
+On 14 November 2010 Rodwell returned from injury, coming on as a second-half substitute in a 2–1 loss against Arsenal.
 Since returning from injury, Rodwell found himself rotated in and out of the starting eleven throughout the 2010–11 season.
 His performance led to transfer speculation that Rodwell made an agreement to join Manchester United, a claim that was denied by Manager Moyes.
-Despite being sidelined on two occasions during the 2010–11 season, he went on to make twenty–eight appearances and scoring once in all competitions.
+Despite being out on two occasions during the 2010–11 season, he went on to make twenty–eight appearances and scoring once in all competitions.

 At the start of the 2011–12 season, Rodwell continued to remain as a first team regular, playing in the midfield position.
 This lasted until he was sent off in the 23rd minute during the 216th Merseyside derby on 1 October 2011 after making "what appeared to be a legitimate challenge on Suárez", according to the BBC.
 Shortly after, his red card was rescinded by The FA.
 Rodwell made his 100th appearance for Everton, playing the whole game, in a 3–1 loss against Chelsea on 15 October 2011.
 In a follow–up match against Fulham, he scored his first goal of the season, as well as, setting up the club's first goal of the game, in a 3–1 win.
 Two weeks later on 5 November 2011, Rodwell scored his second goal of the season, in a 2–1 loss against Newcastle United.
 He was later named the club's Player of the Month.
 However, Rodwell found himself plagued with injuries on two separate occasions that kept him out for the remainder of 2011.
-It wasn't until on 1 January 2012 when he returned to the starting line–up against West Bromwich Albion playing 57 minutes before being substituted, in a 1–0 win.
+On 1 January 2012 he returned to the starting line–up against West Bromwich Albion, playing 57 minutes before being substituted in a 1–0 win.
 However, his return was short–lived when Rodwell suffered a hamstring injury that kept him out for two months.
 His return came on 10 March 2012 against Tottenham Hotspur, coming on as a 65th-minute substitute, in a 1–0 win.
-Once again, he suffered a slight recurrence of his recent hamstring complaint that eventually saw him sidelined for the rest of the 2011–12 season.
+Once again, he suffered a slight recurrence of his recent hamstring complaint that eventually saw him out for the rest of the 2011–12 season.
 At the end of the 2011–12 season, Rodwell made seventeen appearances and scoring two times in all competitions.